nextbig.dev

 The daily briefing follows a structured editorial pipeline:

-1. Aggregation — Our system continuously monitors curated sources and ingests new articles throughout the day
+1. Aggregation: Our system continuously monitors curated sources and ingests new articles throughout the day

-2. Scoring & Ranking — Claude evaluates each article for relevance, novelty, and impact, assigning a numerical score
+2. Scoring & Ranking: Claude evaluates each article for relevance, novelty, and impact, assigning a numerical score

-3. Selection — The top-scoring articles from the past 24 hours are selected as briefing source material
+3. Selection: The top-scoring articles from the past 24 hours are selected as briefing source material

-4. Synthesis — Claude reads the selected articles and writes an original editorial briefing: the mechanism behind each story, the arithmetic the sources skipped, and concrete implications for builders
+4. Synthesis: Claude reads the selected articles and writes an original editorial briefing: the mechanism behind each story, the arithmetic the sources skipped, and concrete implications for builders

-5. Publication — The briefing is published daily at 6 AM UTC with structured data (JSON-LD), proper meta tags, and an auto-generated hero image
+5. Publication: The briefing is published daily at 6 AM UTC with structured data (JSON-LD), proper meta tags, and an auto-generated hero image

-6. Audio — An optional audio narration is generated for accessibility and convenience
+6. Audio: An optional audio narration is generated for accessibility and convenience

 The human editorial team oversees source curation, scoring parameters, the publication pipeline, and reviews output quality on an ongoing basis.
 The team can intervene at any stage to adjust, correct, or withhold content.

-Original Analysis & The Wager
+Original Analysis & The Call

 We hold our writing to an originality bar: a story summary must add information beyond its headline, the briefing must say something the wire didn't, and the weekly essay's thesis must be a claim found in none of its sources.
 Synthesis is the floor.